lawrennd/talks/_ai/ai-for-science-bellairs-workshop-2026.md

 \speakernotes{We’ll unroll each into a few concrete “design questions” that show up repeatedly in AI-for-science systems.}

+\subsection{To Tim}

+* Perhaps: "what is science?" as prediction, explanation, and control.
+* Perhaps: where control/RL intuitions shift how we evaluate models.
+* Perhaps: how model classes connect (equations, effective statistical models, ML systems).

+\subsection{What is science for?}

+* **Prediction**: what will happen?
+* **Explanation**: why does it happen?
+* **Control/Design**: how do we intervene to get desired outcomes?
+* Different fields weight these differently; AI changes the balance.

+\subsection{Model types in science}

+* **Mechanistic** models: equations from domain theory.
+* **Effective/statistical** models: coarse-grained abstractions (e.g., stat mech style summaries).
+* **Learned** models: ML/DL surrogates and pattern extractors.
+* Practice is hybrid: compose all three with clear verification boundaries.

 \newslides{First Wave of ML: Prediction}